 Final Thoughts

-So there you have it.
-An overview of the Costa Rican flag.
-Of course, since the country has such a rich history, it would be impossible to tackle all of it in one day.
-But learning about the flag is a great start.
+As you can see, the Costa Rican flag is a more than just a collection of lines and colors, it is a glimpse into the past and present of the country.
 It is a visual representation of the Republic of Costa Rica.
 It stands for their culture, their people, their past, and their bright future.